sassybunsthebun/SassyBuns/content/tos.md

 ## These are the terms and conditions which both I, the creator, and the commissioner will abide by to ensure a safe and enjoyable commission experience.
 By commissioning me, you agree to my Terms of Service (ToS).

+These terms apply to all commissions, except if something else has been agreed upon before the commission is started.

 ### Who can commission me

-I do not accept commissions from minors (under 18 years old) or commissions from parents or guardians on behalf of a minor.
+I do not accept commissions from people under the age of 18.
+This includes commissions from parents or guardians on behalf of a person under the age of 18.

-### Conditions

-My Terms of Service may be subject to change.
-In that case, clients will be notified ahead of time.
-It is possible to create special terms of service for projects if needed.
-This will be discussed with the client.
+I prefer to only receive commissions from Norway, Sweden, Denmark, and Finland.

 ### Ownership and display

-I retain the right to display my completed work in my portfolio unless discussed and agreed upon with the client.
+I retain the right to use photos of my work in my portfolio and promotional materials unless discussed and agreed upon with the client.

-The client may display the commission they have received, as long as it is not in a manner that is harmful to my name and reputation.
-I also retain the right to use work-in-progress (WIP) images and share them unless discussed and agreed upon with the client. (for surprises, birthdays, etc).
+The client may post photos and videos of my work.
+Giving credit is greatly appreciated, but not strictly required.

 ### Payments

 I use Vipps and bank transfers for payment.
 I accept payment plans, which will be discussed with each client.
-I will not send any part of the commission unless the final/total payment has been sent.
-I will not begin your work before the final payment has been sent.
+I will not start your commission or order materials until the final payment has been received.
-You are able to request a refund before i buy the materials.
-After that you are not able to recieve a full refund.
+You are able to request a full refund before i buy the materials.
+After that you are not able to recieve a refund.
-I have the right to refund you if I deem it is needed.
-I will give you full refund if I decide it is necessary and i cannot continue with the commission.

-### Process

-I do not start the commission or buy supplies before the first payment has been sent.
-Things may occur in my life that cause delays in my process.
-This is something that I sadly cannot control.
-Therefore, there may be unannounced delays, however, I will provide updates and communication and resume work as soon as possible.
+In rare circumstances, I may not be able to finish your commission.
+In these cases, you will receive a full refund, even if materials have been ordered.

 ### Deadlines

 Due to the fact that fursuits take a long time to make, I cannot guarantee that I meet any deadlines such as cons, etc. I therefore do not work with deadlines.
-I advise commissioning at least 12 months prior for your commission to be finished in time.
-Even though I do not work with deadlines, I will still do my best to finish your work as fast as possible.
+Even though I do not work with deadlines, I will still do my best to finish your work as fast as possible, and will provide updates during the making of the fursuit.

 ### Shipping

 I ship with Posten from Norway with tracking.
 Do contact me about different shipping methods if Posten is not preferable for you.

 ### Repair

-If there is any damage to your fursuit after you have received it, I am always open to doing repairs and touch-ups to lengthen the lifespan of the suit and keep it looking fresh.
-I will not do repairs on suits that have been intentionally damaged or damaged because of improper care.
-For how to care for your suit, visit my cleaning page.
+I do offer repairs and touch-ups on finished commissions.
+I may charge a fee for materials and/or labor depending on the complexity of the repair.
+This will be agreed upon before the repair is started.
+The commissionner is responsible for shipping or delivering the suit to me, and for picking up or paying return shipping after the repair is finished.
+I may refuse to to repairs if the fursuit has been damaged intentionally, or as a result of improper care, such as from not following the provided [cleaning guide](../cleaning).